rackerlabs/rackspace-how-to/content/general/rackspace-billing-faq.md

 Cancellations cannot be initiated over the phone or with a support ticket.
 The cancellation submission is your authorized approval for Rackspace to delete your account and cancel your services in their entirety.
-Rackspace is not liable for data loss, if you do not have a copy of your data outside of our Cloud infrastructure.
+If you do not have a copy of your data outside of our Cloud infrastructure, Rackspace is not liable for data loss.

 **Note** Your Rackspace cloud account is billed one month in arrears on your anniversary date.
-Depending on the date on which your cancellation is finalized, you may still receive an additional, final invoice on your next invoice date.
-Please refer to your billing overview for your monthly invoice date.
+Depending on the date on which your cancellation is finalized, you might still receive an additional, final invoice on your next invoice date.
+Refer to your billing overview for your monthly invoice date.

 If you prefer to keep your account open without receiving future charges,